10 Wild Super Bowl ATS & Over/Under Trends You Need to Know

 - Packers in Super Bowl 45

 - Colts in Super Bowl 41

 The Chiefs managed to cover as the favorite last year against the 49ers and will look to do so again this year against the Buccaneers.

 Tampa Bay actually added to this trend back in Super Bowl 37, when they beat the then-Oakland Raiders as 4-point underdogs.
 The Bucs face a similar spread in Super Bowl 55, getting 3-3.5 points, depending where you look.

 3) AFC West Goes Over

-The last Super Bowl featuring an AFC West team went UNDER, when the Broncos and Panthers only combined for 34 points – the total was 43.5.
+The last two Super Bowls featuring an AFC West team went UNDER.
+The Chiefs and 49ers only fell a couple points shy of their 53.5 total in Super Bowl 54 (52 points scored), while the Broncos and Panthers only combined for 34 points – the total was 43.5 – in Super Bowl 50.

-The last five Super Bowls featuring NFC West teams include:
+The last seven Super Bowls broadcast by CBS include:

 5) Small Spread = Lots of Points

-The eight Super Bowls that had spreads equal to or less than three points were:
+The nine Super Bowls that had spreads equal to or less than three points were: